 Alaska: Carnegie Mellon’s programs and courses delivered via distance education are exempt from authorization under AS 14.48 and 20 AAC 17.015 because these courses and programs are online or distance delivered and the University does not have a physical presence in the state of Alaska.

-Maryland: The University has applied to the Maryland Higher Education Commission to offer distance education programs to residents of Maryland.
+Maryland: The University is registered with the Maryland Higher Education Commission to offer its distance education programs to residents of Maryland.

 Residents of Maryland please note: The University is subject to investigation of complaints by the Office of the Attorney General of the Maryland Higher Education Commission.
 Any complaints can be directed to the Office of the Attorney General of the Maryland Higher Education Commission, 200 St. Paul Street, Baltimore, MD 21202 or 410-528-8662 / 888-743-0823 (toll free).

 Important Information About Distance Education